 - Financial Declaration:

 International students must submit proof from a financial institution demonstrating sufficient financial resources to fully cover the costs of tuition, books, fees, room and board, and all personal expenses for one academic year.
-North Idaho College will not bear responsibility for an international student’s finances.
+North Idaho College does not offer financial assistance to international students.
 For the current tuition and fees schedule, visit www.nic.edu/tuition.

 Send all materials to: